 Learn more about life at Stanford on the Student Life page.

 Mark your calendar!
 The final application deadline for Fall 2022 is January 2.
-Regular decision applicants for Fall 2022 should receive admissions decisions by April 1.
+Regular decision applicants for Fall 2022 should hear from Stanford by April 1.

 |2021 Stanford Facts At-A-Glance|

 |Early Decision Acceptance Rate||0%|

 Different people have different ideas about what makes a "good" school.
 Admissions criteria, acceptance rate and average GPA are good indicators of how selective an institution is, but they don't say much about the quality of the education or the student experience.
 There are a few statistics that can give you a good idea of how satisfied students are and how well a school supports its students.

 Let's take a look at all of these areas to get a clearer sense of what Stanford offers and if it sounds like the right college for you.

 It is extremely difficult to get into Stanford.
 In 2021, Stanford accepted just 5% of all applicants.
 Out of 45,227 applications received in 2021, 2,349 students were offered admission.